realworldismine/snail-api-site-docs/imageapirequest.md

 # Image API Request Implementation
 ## Initial Planning
 ### How to implement API Gateway and Lambda
-- Implement `/image/{imageID}` GET API
+- Implement `/snail/{imageID}` GET API
   - Using a lambda function
   - In a lambda function, it check the application header and determine a resolution, and responds an image's address.
   - Refer to the redoc document
-    - it specifies `SnailID`, but it uses a full path of the image repository, such as `/Snail1/ABCD.png`
-    - it is needed to find brining the `UserAgent` information.
+    - The value of imageID is a numeric value, such as 1, 2, 3, 4, etc.
-- Implement `/image` GET API
+- Implement `/snail` GET API
   - Using a lambda function
   - In a lambda function, it check the application header and determine a resolution, and query the data using parameters.
   - Refer to the redoc document
     - it uses some parameters, such as `StartDate`, `EndDate`, `Page`, `Limit`.
     - it needs how to implement query using this parameters.
-    - Also, the redoc document is needed to change because `UserAgent` is not exist.
 - Implement `/image` POST API
   - It is similar to `/image/{raw}/{file}` PUT API.
   - However, the redoc document is needed to change because its request body has only `url` but would be added to `data`.